A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models

-\paragraph{Function and validity of cognitive biases} In the introduction, we briefly characterized cognitive biases as seemingly irrational reasoning patterns that are thought to allow humans to make fast and risk-averse decisions.
-In fact, the function of cognitive biases is subject of scientific debate.
+\paragraph{Function and validity of cognitive biases} The function of cognitive biases is a subject of scientific debate.
 According to the review of functional views by \citet{pohl2017cognitive}, there are three fundamental positions among researchers.
 The first group considers them as dysfunctional errors of the system, the second group as faulty by-products of otherwise functional processes, and the third group as adaptive and thus functional responses.
 According to \citet{pohl2017cognitive}, most researchers are in the second group, where cognitive biases are considered to be ``built-in errors of the human information-processing systems''.

-In this work, we consider cognitive biases as strategies that evolved to improve the fitness and chances of survival of the individual in particular situations or are consequences of such strategies.
+In this work, we consider judgmental heuristics and cognitive biases as strategies that evolved to improve the fitness and chances of survival of the individual in particular situations or as consequences of such strategies.
 This defense of biases is succinctly expressed by \citet{haselton2006paranoid}: ``Both the content and direction of biases can be predicted theoretically and explained by optimality when viewed through the long lens of evolutionary theory.
-Thus, the human mind shows good design, although it is design for fitness maximization, not truth preservation.''
+Thus, the human mind shows good design, although it is designed for fitness maximization, not truth preservation.''

 According to the same paper, empirical evidence shows that cognitive biases are triggered or strengthened by environmental cues and context \citep{haselton2006paranoid}.
 Given that the interpretation of machine learning results is a task unlike the simple automatic cognitive processes to which a human mind is adapted, cognitive biases are likely to have an influence upon it.